alorma/Compose-Settings/ARCHITECTURE.md

 - Keeps the core module lightweight
 - Advanced components may have different Material 3 requirements
 - Users can opt-in to extended features as needed

+#### ui-tiles-expressive

+**Purpose**: Expressive Material 3 variants of all standard tiles, plus expressive-only components

+**Location**: `ui-tiles-expressive/src/commonMain/kotlin/com/alorma/compose/settings/ui/expressive/`

+**Components**:
+- `SettingsMenuLink` - Expressive variant built on `SegmentedListItem`
+- `SettingsCheckbox` - Expressive variant built on `SegmentedListItem`
+- `SettingsTriStateCheckbox` - Expressive variant built on `SegmentedListItem`
+- `SettingsRadioButton` - Expressive variant built on `SegmentedListItem`
+- `SettingsSwitch` - Expressive variant built on `SegmentedListItem`
+- `SettingsGroup` - Expressive variant (same API as M3 version)
+- `SettingsButtonGroup` - Button group using `OutlinedToggleButton` (expressive-only)

+All components expose a `shapes: ListItemShapes` parameter (instead of `shape: Shape`) enabling the connected/grouped visual treatment via `ListItemDefaults.segmentedShapes(index, count)`.

+**Requires**: `@OptIn(ExperimentalMaterial3ExpressiveApi::class)`

+**Artifact**: `com.github.alorma.compose-settings:ui-tiles-expressive`

+**Why mirror the standard tiles?**
+- Consumers can build a full settings screen using only the expressive module, without also depending on `ui-tiles`
+- The `shapes` parameter allows precise control of corner rounding so groups of items connect visually as a single segmented unit
+- `SegmentedListItem` provides the interactive checked state and segmented appearance out of the box, which standard `ListItem` does not

 ## Design Patterns